CuAuPro/alpr-system/README.md

 ```
 ## License <a id='license'></a>

-This project is licensed under the MIT License.
+This project is licensed under the terms specified in the [LICENSE](../LICENSE) file.